korovod/kenotron/docs/3d_parallelism.md

     + A3 -> copy to indices 101-150 of A

-Q: What are the three types of parameters that BRRR handles when saving checkpoints?
+Q: What are the three types of parameters that Nanotron handles when saving checkpoints?

 A: Regular parameters, sharded parameters, tied/replicated parameters

-Q: How does brrr ensure all ranks start with the same initial random state for determinism?
+Q: How does Nanotron ensure all ranks start with the same initial random state for determinism?
 (3 steps)

 A:
 - Step 1: Rank 0 generates the initial state by seeding the RNG and grabbing the state tensor.